neurostuff/meta-analysis-book/_sources/tutorials.md

 One stuck out to her: [`Neurobiological impact of nicotinic acetylcholine receptor agonists`](https://pubmed.ncbi.nlm.nih.gov/25662104/).
 She had taken a neurobiology class in college and the class had a whole section on nicotinic acetylcholine receptors.
-Dr. Lytical was in business.
+Dr. Lytical was back in business.

 :::{important}
 This tutorial is not a recommendation on how one should choose a topic for {term}`meta-analysis`.
 One should give proper thought on the topic of their {term}`meta-analysis`, and have talked to their mentors and collaborators beforehand.
 Please see the [PRISMA statement](https://www.bmj.com/content/372/bmj.n71) and the [10 simple rules for neuroimaging meta-analyses](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5918306/).